-Writing a novel is such a minuscule part of writing a novel.
-People who’ve never written anything longer than a school paper have a hard time imagining that pouring all those words onto the page isn’t the major part of the battle.
+Writing is such a minuscule part of the writing a novel.
+People who’ve never written anything longer than a school paper have a hard time imagining that pouring all those words onto the page isn’t the major part of the battle, but experienced authors know better.

 What is revision?